- Cap & Gown Information

 A: Yes, ALL USC Rossier ceremonies will be livestreamed.
 A link will be posted on this site in May.

-A: At the Main Ceremony, graduates from the entire University participate.
+A: At the Main Stage Ceremony, graduates from the entire University participate.
 The Rossier Doctoral Commencement Ceremony is only for the EdD and PhD students, at which that time they are hooded.
 The Rossier Master’s Commencement Ceremony is only for the School of Education Master’s graduates.
 The Dean confers your degree at this ceremony.

 Q: How long does the ceremony last?

 A: The USC Rossier Ceremonies usually lasts two hours.
-Reception will follow.

-Q: What is the timeline for Commencement?
+Q: What is the timeline for USC Main Commencement Ceremony on Thursday?

-Q: If I graduated in Fall 2023, can I participate in Commencement May 2024?
+Q: If I graduated in Fall 2025, can I participate in Commencement May 2026?

 A: Yes, as long as you have not previously participated in commencement ceremonies.